Liu2k5/Liu2k5/README.md

 - However, my English is not really fluent.
 I have never joined any IELTS courses, so I hope you will remind me correcting my mistakes.

 - 👀 After graduating my hight school, I have chosen a university.
-Have been studying there for one more year, my coding skill doesnt improve so much, however.
+Have been studying there for more than one year, my coding skill doesnt improve so much, however.
 Programming languages I have been learning C++ and Java.
 C and Pascal are the past...

 - 🌱 I am busy.
 Being busy to do anything.
 - 💞️ If you would like to contribute to my projects, feel free